EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_analysis/raster_math.rst

 :guilabel:`32-bit floating-point inputs` [boolean]
     Whether to cast inputs to 32-bit floating point.

     Default: *True*

+:guilabel:`No data value` [number]
+    Specified value is used as `no data value <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-no-data-value>`_ for all inputs.
+If not specified, the original input `no data values <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-no-data-value>`_ are used.

 :guilabel:`Block overlap` [number]